-Directions information y Enter the default 20% anticipted mortality rate (% of planted sites without trees in 25 years) into cell D6.
+Directions Enter the default 20% anticipted mortality rate (% of planted sites without trees in 25 years) into cell D6.
 Using the information you provide and background data, the tool calculates the amount of Credits that could be issued at years 1 (10%), 4 (40%) and 6 (30%) after planting.
-The mortality deductions (% loss) is applied to account for anticipated tree (10%), 4 (40%)) and 6 (30%) after plant ing.
-The mo ortality deductions (% loss) is applied to a account for anticipated tree losses.
-A 5% b ouffer pool o deduction is applied tha at will go into a pro gram-wide pool to ins ure agains t catastroph ic loss of trees. trees.
+The mortality deductions (% loss) is applied to account for anticipated tree losses.
+A 5% buffer pool deduction is applied that will go into a program-wide pool to insure against catastrophic loss of trees.

 Mortality Deduction (%): 20%